 The boundary of the urban area is identified on Schedule A-1 as Settlement Area.
-It includes the Built boundary (Built-up area), and the Designated greenfield area.
-The Intensification Area, shown on Appendix C is within the Built boundary.
+It includes the Built-up area and the Designated greenfield area.

-The Built-up area is all lands within the limits of the developed urban area as defined on Schedule A-1 Built-boundary and reflects lands that are currently developed.
+The Built-up area is all lands within the limits of the developed urban area as defined on Schedule A-1 and reflects lands that are currently developed.